Coconut Lime Cupcakes

 - 1 tsp coconut extract

-- 8oz cream cheese (I typically use Neufchatel)
+- 8 oz cream cheese, cold (I typically use Neufchatel)

 - 2 to 4 Tbsp toasted coconut (Toast sweetened coconut flakes in a pan on the stovetop or in the oven, stirring frequently; once it browns it will happen quickly!)

 - Lime slices cut into fourths

 - Combine the flour, baking powder, baking soda, and salt in a bowl.